What are Enzymes?

 Dogs who have other stomach disorders such as acute or chronic diarrhea, colitis, etc. can also benefit from enzyme supplementation.

 Dogs with allergies such as canine atopy may benefit from digestive enzymes.
-It has been shown that enzymes can remove inflammation-causing toxins from the body.
+Research has shown that enzymes can remove inflammation-causing toxins from the body.

 Many dogs with poor digestion and malabsorption problems resort to eating stools.
-By adding digestive enzymes to their diet, they will have better digestion and absorption and therefore the habit of stool eating can be stopped.
+By adding digestive enzymes to their diet, they will have better digestion and absorption.
+Therefore, enzymes may just be the point to stop their habit of stool.

 Enzymes may be able to reduce side effects seen with conventional cancer treatments including chemotherapy and radiation therapy.
-It is also speculated that enzymes might be able increase T-cell production (cancer-fighting cells), thereby slowing tumor growth and spread.
+Some vets also speculate that enzymes might be able increase T-cell production (cancer-fighting cells), thereby slowing tumor growth and spread.

 Enzymes for Dogs – What and How to Administer